-If you have any condition which you think will affect your ability to fully engage with University life it is recommended that you seek further advice as soon as possible.
+If you have a condition which you think may affect your ability to fully engage with University life, it is recommended that you seek advice as early as possible.
 This will enable the University to determine what support you may need and put this support in place before you begin your studies.
 If you are already part-way through your course and have not yet asked about support, it is still a good idea to do so.

-For more information about the University's Disabled Student Support team see here.
+See more information about the University's Disabled Student Support (DSS) service.

 What funding and benefits am I entitled to?